 Role playing – for example, you child can pretend to cook dinner, transform twigs into magic wands to change frogs into princes, or play out any role that they can imagine.

-Artistic activities – art and craft activities are very effective at promoting open ended play because your child is free to produce whatever they imagine.
+Artistic activities – art and craft activities are very effective at promoting this kind of play because your child is free to produce whatever they imagine.
 This includes activities such as painting, mosaic, drawing, clay modeling, and so on.

-Any games or toys that do not encourage children to reach a predetermined outcome are great for open ended play.
+Any games or toys that do not encourage children to reach a predetermined outcome are great options.
 For example, your child can use blocks, bricks, or even empty cardboard boxes to construct different types of objects.

-What are the advantages of open ended play?
+What are the advantages of this type of play?